PASTAplus/auth/docs/api/rule.md

 )

 Returns:
-    200 OK if successful
+    200 OK
     400 Bad Request if resource is invalid
-    401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access resource 404 If resource is not found
+    401 Unauthorized
+    403 Forbidden
+    404 Not Found

 Permissions:
     authenticated: changePermission
 ```